Constraining $F(R)$ bouncing cosmologies with primordial black holes: Results

 \subsection{The PBH mass function}

-Since we have extracted above the energy density power spectra for different values of $\alpha$, we proceed to the calculation of the PBH mass function within peak theory.
+Since we have extracted above the curvature power spectra for different values of $\alpha$, we proceed to the calculation of the PBH mass function within peak theory.
 In particular, we follow the mathematical formalism presented in \Sec{eq:PBH_abundance_peak_theory}, accounting for the non-linear relation between $\delta$ and $\zeta$ as well as the critical collapse law for the PBH masses.
-Below, we show how the PBH mass function changes by varying the parameter $\alpha$. \footnote{In the $x$ axis we plot the the mass within the horizon at horizon crossing time which is roughly equal with the actual PBH mass as it can be seen from \Eq{eq:PBH_mass_scaling_law} for values of $\delta \sim \delta_\mathrm{c}$.
-Masses much larger than the horizon mass with $\delta\gg \delta_\mathrm{c}$ are in general exponentially suppressed due to the Gaussian distribution of $\delta_l$.}.
+Below, we show how the PBH mass function changes by varying the parameter $\alpha$.
+As a first general comment, one may notice from \Fig{fig:beta_vs_alpha} that we are met with an extended PBH mass distribution as it can be expected if one sees \Fig{fig:Pdelta_vs_alpha} where $\mathcal{P}_\zeta(k)$ is not peaked but instead varies over a wide range of comoving scales $k$.

-In \Fig{fig:beta_vs_alpha}, we show how the PBH mass function changes by varying the parameter $\alpha$.
-Interestingly, by increasing $\alpha$ the mass function increases its overall amplitude and shifts to smaller PBH masses.
-This behavior is rather expected, since following the discussion of \Sec{sec:Pdelta} an increase in $\alpha$ leads to an increase in the energy density power spectrum and shifts it to smaller scales, as it can already be seen by \Eq{eq:k_bounds}.
+In the left panel of \Fig{fig:beta_vs_alpha}, we show how the PBH mass function changes with respect to the comoving scale $k$ for different values of the parameter $\alpha$.
+In particular, the mass function increases its overall amplitude as one increases the value of the parameter $\alpha$, a behavior which is kind of expected since as explained in \Sec{sec:Pdelta} by increasing $\alpha$ one starts to probe more and more smaller scales which become non-linear and can easily collapse to PBHs.

+Interestingly, one can also notice that for values of $\alpha$ more or less larger than $10^{-19}\Mp^2$, the peak of the mass function saturates at a value close to $0.1$ independently of the value of $\alpha$.
+This behavior can be explained if one sees \Fig{fig:Pdelta_vs_alpha} where we see that for $\alpha>10^{-19}\Mp^2$, the curvature power spectrum enters gradually as we increase the value of $\alpha$ deep into the non perturbative regime where $P_\zeta(k)\gg 1$.
+Consequently, due to the effect of smoothing these enhanced perturbation modes do not contribute to the increase of the mass function as we go to high $k$ values.
+On the contrary, the overall effect of smoothing is to make the maximum amplitude of $\beta$ to saturate for $\alpha>10^{-19}\Mp^2$.

+One can also infer a shift of the position of the peak of $\beta(k)$ towards the smaller scales, namely large $k$ values, a behavior which can be explained from the fact that $k_\mathrm{max}\sim \sqrt{\alpha}$ [See \Eq{eq:k_bounds} ].

+Additionally, we witness as well a slight increase on the large $k$ region.
+This slight increase is due to the fact that in the high $k$ region where $\delta$ is very large, the PBH mass function \eqref{eq:beta_peak_theory} scales as $\beta(M)\propto 1/\sigma^6$ with $\sigma^2$ being suppressed on the very small PBH scales due to the effect of smoothing which becomes very important on these scales.
+As a consequence, at a scale around $k_*\sim k_\mathrm{max}/4$ all $\beta(k)$ curves start to slightly increase as one probes smaller scale modes $k$.
+[See the discussion in \App{app:sigma2_mu2}.]